(Updated and republished Feb 17,2021)

 - Build in extra time to allow for unexpected delays.
 Always add extra 15 – 30 minutes to the time you think a project will take to complete.
 It is easy to underestimate the time a project will take.

 If such behavior patterns are deeply ingrained, it may take time to break them.
-But, since behaviors are internally driven, you can change them if you choose.
+But, since behaviors are internally driven, you can change them if you choose and critical if you are committed to becoming the NEW YOU.

 Have a family meeting and discuss how you can all work together to make things run more smoothly.
 An agreed-upon plan that is effectively implemented can make life for everyone more pleasant and less stressed.